 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1200D and the 5D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 5D offers a wider field of view (96%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the 5D has a higher magnification (0.71x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Canon 5D along with similar information for a selection of comparators.

 |Canon 5D Mark II||optical||Y||3.0||920||fixed||n||1/8000s||3.9||n||n|

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the 5D does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.

 The 1200D writes its imaging data to SDXC cards, while the 5D uses Compact Flash cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon EOS 5D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon 5D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.